jupyter/accessibility/docs/contribute/this-repo.md

 ## Issues and labels

 Before you open a new issue, please check if any of our open issues cover your idea already.
 If you open a new issue, please follow our basic guidelines laid out in our issue templates.

 We have a number of labels in the repository - this helps us orient ourselves around what type of contribution is needed as well as to signal the type of skills this might involve.
 You can see the full list of issue labels in our [`jupyter/accessibility` repository](https://github.com/jupyter/accessibility/labels).

-## Making a change with a pull request
+## Making a Change with a Pull Request

 The following steps are a guide to help you contribute in a way that will be straightforward for everyone to review and move forward.